Tom Dillmann: Career

+Feeder series (2004–2016)

-Karting and Formula Renault
+Karting and Formula Renault (2000–2006)

 As the son of retired racing driver, mechanic and team manager Gerard Dillmann, Tom Dillmann started his career by winning the regional Alsace soapbox championship in 1999.
 He raced go-karts from 2000 to 2002 in the minime and junior classes, and won a regional title and also achieved fourth place in the French championship.
-In 2003, Dillmann tested a prototype made by his father.
+In that time Dillmann tested a prototype made by his father.
 He drove the car, powered by a motorbike engine, on circuit and ice.

 In 2004, Dillmann entered the Formula Renault 1600 Belgium series with his family-run Tom Team.
 He finished fifth in the championship with three podiums, including a victory at Spa-Francorchamps.
 He also contested selected races of the Formula Renault Monza and Formula Junior 1600 Spain championships, taking a podium finish in the latter.
 Dillmann moved into the Formula Renault Eurocup in 2005, as part of a three-car Prema Powerteam effort alongside Kamui Kobayashi and Patrick Rocha.
 Dillmann contested the first three meetings with Prema, before moving to Cram Competition for the next two meetings.
 Having failed to score points to that point, Dillmann elected to stand down from his drive due to a lack of experience.
 He also contested three meetings of the French championship, but failed to score any points.

-He returned to the European series at the start of the 2006 season; again as part of a three-car team, this time with SG Formula, along with Sten Pentus and Carlo van Dam.
+Dillmann returned to the European series at the start of the 2006 season; again as part of a three-car team, this time with SG Formula, along with Sten Pentus and Carlo van Dam.
 Alongside his Eurocup commitments, Dillmann contested the majority of the French Formula Renault Championship.
 In the Eurocup, Dillmann achieved his first podium at the third meeting of the season, as he finished second behind Dani Clos at Misano.
 He added two further second places at the final meeting of the season in Barcelona, finishing behind eventual series champion Filipe Albuquerque on both occasions.
 Dillmann finished eighth in the championship.
 In the French championship, Dillmann finished in tenth place after taking two consecutive victories late in the season, at Le Mans and Magny-Cours.